yangjl/imputeR/README.md

 # imputeR

-GBS data normally have high missing rate and high error rate for heterozygote sites.
+GBS data normally have high error rate for heterozygote sites.
-ImputeR is a package to infer the most likely genotypes from raw GBS data.
+**ImputeR** is a package to infer the most likely genotypes using raw GBS data.

 ## Install